Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 The Science Behind Cauliflower Ear

 First, let's take a scientific angle.
 According to medical literature, cauliflower ear, or auricular hematoma, happens when the ear experiences trauma or repetitive impact.
 This leads to blood collecting between the cartilage and the skin of the ear.
-If this blood is not drained promptly, it can cause the cartilage to die.
+If this blood is not drained promptly, the healing process cannot begin and it can cause the outer ear cartilage to die.
 As a result, the ear takes on a lumpy, shriveled appearance, similar to - you guessed it - a cauliflower!

 A Timeline: From Impact to Reshape